ANDREWAHN-UK/tax-calculator/TESTING.md

 1. I used https://validator.w3.org to validate the html.

 The html validator returned the errors:
-  * <mark>No p element in scope but a p end tag seen</mark>,  even though both paragraph tags are there, I believe because there are unordered list tags between the paragraphs.
+  * "No p element in scope but a p end tag seen,"  even though both paragraph tags are there, I believe because there are unordered list tags between the paragraphs.
   * numerous errors regarding the labelling convention for divs in the modal, relating to them being hidden when the page starts.
   *	some errors regarding heading for the sections.
 However, adding labels to pass this part of the validator led to some strange behaviour regarding the rest of the website.